 - Examines the historical, social, political, cultural and legal forces that shape education in the US public school system

 - Explores the role of the teacher and philosophy that guides teaching

 - Provides a six week mini-teaching internship, a professional shadow experience, and observations of learners at all age groups

 The primary goal of the Teacher Cadet Program is to encourage academically able students who possess exemplary interpersonal and leadership skills to consider teaching as a career.
 An important secondary goal of the Program is to provide these talented future community leaders with insights about teachers and schools so that they will be civic advocates of education.

-The South Carolina Center for Educator Recruitment, Retention and Advancement developed the Teacher Cadet program twenty years ago.
-They have trained educators in more than thirty states.
-Colorado is in the eighth year of implementation and has seen the program grow from two high schools to thirty-eight and from one to twenty-two school districts.
+The South Carolina Center for Educator Recruitment, Retention and Advancement developed the Teacher Cadet Program in 1985.
+They have trained educators in more than forty states.
+Colorado piloted the program in two high schools in 2001 and has seen the program grow throughout the state.
 Reimbursement is available through state CTA funds and Carl Perkins Federal funding if the program becomes an approved secondary program through the Colorado Community College System (CCCS).